electronstudio/raylib-python-cffi/README.md

 See here for a Raspberry Pi build: https://github.com/electronstudio/raylib-python-cffi/issues/31#issuecomment-862078330

-If your system already has the Raylib library installed, you can set the environment variable 'USE_EXTERNAL_RAYLIB' and it will be used instead.

 ## Option 2: Build from source

 If you're using a platform we don't have binary builds for yet